nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-StonksXD is a smart money management application that tracks daily expenses, sets/adjusts spending limits and gives advice based on daily expenses.
+StonksXD is a smart money management application that does the following:
+- tracks daily expenses,
+- sets/adjusts spending limits
+- gives advice based on available data

 It is optimised for a once-a-day logging system and allows you to view your financial records through both text and graphs in different currencies!